 Reliability of Platform:

-It has successfully gained the trust of new traders who like to use a modern-looking trading platform.
+It has successfully gained the trust of new traders who like to use a modern-looking trading platform, know more about each trading platforms of Zerodha in our guide.
 As per Zerodha review, it is a reliable trading platform as it is one of the largest brokerages in India in terms of the number of clients and volume of trade.
 It has also been given the honor of ‘Retail brokerage of the year 2018’ by the National Stock Exchange, by Outlook Money, it received the award of ‘Retail broker of the year 2017’ and ‘Young Entrepreneur of the year 2017’ award by Ernst & Young.

 Zerodha Trading Platform: